universityofgalway-library/dspace-pure-metadata-matching/docs/enrich_csv.md

 The JSON file must contain an array of journal objects, or a dict with an `items` array.

 The title column in the CSV is detected automatically (case-insensitive: prefers a column containing both `journal` and `title`, falls back to any column containing `title`).
+The `journal_uuid` column is similarly detected case-insensitively (a column containing both `journal` and `uuid`).

 **Matching strategy** (in order):
 1. **Composite match** — normalised title + `journal_uuid`.
-Used when the target row already has a `journal_uuid` value; more precise as it disambiguates journals with identical titles.
+Used when the target row already has a value in the detected `journal_uuid` column; more precise as it disambiguates journals with identical titles.
 2. **Title-only fallback** — normalised title alone, stripped of punctuation (see [Title normalisation](#title-normalisation) below).

 ```bash